|

 direct boss Jules Salomon had been poached from the Le Zebre.
 (Moyet was

-also privately working on his own design of a ‘cyclecar’ which was a
+also privately working on his own design of a 'cyclecar' which was a few

-move to Peugeot and later Rosengart).
+to Peugeot and later Rosengart).
 The brief had been to produce a car

 that would be below the 5CV fiscal tax bracket and yet be a proper

 little car rather than the 'cyclecars' prevalent at the time.
-The Model C was
+The Model

 'torpedo' bodywork not dissimilar to the short lived B2 'Caddy'.
 The